 Menus and overall interface aren’t as intuitive

 Advanced and potentially very useful features have a steeper learning curve

 Standley Systems Supports Management of Content for All Companies

 Learning the ins and outs of ECM takes time and research.
-If you’ve gone over the basics, we can help you take the next steps to learning more.
-Standley offers a consultation to evaluate your ECM needs.
+If you’ve gone over the basics, we can help you take the next steps to learn more.
+Standley offers consultation to evaluate your ECM needs.
 We’ve helped a variety of Oklahoma businesses determine which enterprise content management system fits best.

 Choosing an ECM system is a big step, as it will influence and be used by so many employees at your company.
 Choosing right means choosing smart.
 So, let us lend some advice and even guide you through the implementation process for new management platforms.